antronerds/r2-tutorials/docs/Annotation_Analyses.md

 1. Make sure that you are on the "main" page of R2, and that the selected dataset is "Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2".
-From the "type of analysis" dropdown select "relate 2 tracks", which can be found in the annotation subsection and press next.
+In the 'Select type of analysis'-box (3) select "Relate 2 tracks", which can be found in the annotation subsection and press next.

 	![](_static/images/AnnotationAnalyses_relate.png "Figure 1: Select relate two tracks")